-Nima Gerami is a Research Consultant working on the new Public Health and National Security after COVID-19 research project.
-In 2019/20, he was a Visiting Fellow with ELAC at the Blavatnik School of Government.
+Nima Gerami was Fellow and Research Consultant working on the new Public Health and National Security after COVID-19 research project.
+In 2019-20, he was a Visiting Fellow with the Oxford Programme on International Peace and Security at the Blavatnik School of Government’s Institute for Ethics, Law and Armed Conflict.
 During the Visiting Fellowship, his research looked at ways to prevent nuclear proliferation in the Middle East in the aftermath of the US withdrawal from the Iran nuclear deal.
 He is an expert consultant at the National Defense University (NDU) in Washington, DC.

 From 2011 to 2018, Mr Gerami was a Research Fellow at NDU’s Center for the Study of Weapons of Mass Destruction, where he covered Middle East security and policy issues in support of the US Department of Defense.
 He also lectured extensively at senior war colleges and military academies.
 From 2017 to 2018, he served as Director of the WMD Center’s Program for Emerging Leaders, a network of national security professionals from across the US government focused on countering weapons of mass destruction.
 While at NDU, he was seconded to the US Department of State, where he supported the development of policy to prevent, deter, and respond to the use of chemical weapons in Syria and Iraq.
 Previously, he was an adjunct fellow at the Washington Institute for Near East Policy (2014) and a researcher at the Carnegie Endowment for International Peace (2007-2011).